 The NHS Long Term Plan is committed to making personalised care part of the standard health and care system.
 This has already been effective, with over 250,000 social prescription referrals across England from January to September 2020.
 The goal is that at least 900,000 people will be referred to social prescribing by 2023/24.

 Social prescriptions’ potential to deliver better value within health and care services is clear, but much more must be done to realise this potential fully.

 From the analysis done from 2011-2019, we know that physical activity-based social prescriptions were the second most frequently used intervention across different social prescriptions types.
 If you think about England as a whole, we estimate roughly 25 million physical activity-based social prescriptions delivered from 2011-2019.

 For those in a position to deliver physical activity-based interventions, such as Personal Trainers and Pilates Instructors, there is a huge opportunity to use social prescribing to reach a new client base (e.g. older and frail individuals or those with existing chronic health conditions).

-One way to get started in exploring where the needs and demand for social prescribing are could be to look at the Social Prescribing Observatory.
+One way to get started in exploring the needs and demand for social prescribing could be to look at the Social Prescribing Observatory.
 This is updated every week and shows social prescribing use across the English NHS, broken down by: